Skip to main content

 Form Answers will bring in all the multiple choice or check yes/no questions from your CRM landing page so you can also include these to capture specific people into a journey.
 Here we have just added the one question type of 'Which class are you interested in?' with 'Yoga' as the answer to bring just those prospective clients into this journey.

 However, you could get really specific here and add lots of different questions from your landing page form.
 You could ask clients for their age/ gender/ other info to help you make your journeys really targeted.
-For example if you are running a new yoga class for women who are going through perimenopause/ menopause you could add in the gender / women question and age ranges above 40 to capture your intended clients.
+For example if you are running a new yoga class for women who are going through perimenopause/ menopause you could add in the gender / women question and age ranges above a set number to capture your intended clients.

 Once you are happy that you have set the correct criteria to capture the leads you want to in this bespoke Journey type you can click 'add journey' and this will now show in your list of Journeys.